-Historically, airlines have consumed inventory-selling backend software from GDS providers such as Navitaire, Amadeus, Sabre, and others.
+Historically, large airlines have consumed inventory-selling backend software (traditionally called Passenger Service Systems or PSS) from GDS providers such as Navitaire, Amadeus, Sabre, and others.
+There are smaller PSS providers, such as KIU and IBS, who provide inventory reservation systems for smaller regional airlines.
 These providers also provide a configurable frontend system that can be tweaked to the airlines preferences.
 This is similar to a Shopify in the E-commerce world.
 In the case of aviation retail, complex business rules exist that are different for each airline.
 These rules could be as simple as the minimum number of days between an onward and return flight ; or complex as bundled service offerings such as [premium seat + free meal + priority boarding].

 Airlines had originally opted for this platform due to a couple of reasons:

 - Everyone else was on similar platforms (hosted by each of the GDSs)

 - The process of buying a flight ticket online was uniformly sub-optimal everywhere, and hence there was no incentive to change.

 The online travel agencies (OTAs) and aggregators have made their appearance felt in the last decade.
 Their User Experience (UX) and technology is state of the art.
 These platforms are built using agile teams, who iteratively experiment and keep innovating to move forward.

 So, does that leave airlines in the lurch?
 Well, yes, and no. Not, until they quickly move.
 And some airlines have moved, and some are moving.
 So, what is the problem, then?
 The problem is that, until now, for most airlines, the backend API consumption and the frontend configuration has mostly been done by large consulting corporations.
 These are largely contracts with maintenance retainers and “head-count”/”hourly” support.
 The airlines do not have too much control over this “direct” selling that is offered to them.